lBedrockl/Pixel-Quest-Level-Editor/README.md

 - Volume Layer for hitboxes

-  - blue = solid
+  - Blue = Solid

-  - green = oneway
+  - Green = One way

-  - pink = moving object reflect
+  - Pink = Moving object reflect

+  - Red = Killbox

-  - red = killbox
+  - Cyan = Drown Killbox

 - Level must have a Blue door (Start) and a Red Door (End)